feature-image

 “Maxx continues to be on track in his recovery and if anything is ahead of schedule, according to his surgeon Dr. Neal El Attrache,” agent CJ LaBoy said in his statement on X. “Maxx remains on track to return during the offseason program & will undoubtedly return as the dominant game wrecker he has been these past 7 seasons.”

 Las Vegas has welcomed Crosby back with open arms, and Crosby himself has publicly committed to the Raiders.
-But whether those deep knots in the relationship have truly been untied in just a matter of days is something not everyone is ready to accept at face value.
+But it hard to accept that those deep knots in the relationship have untied in just a matter of days.
 The Raiders could still move him if the right offer lands on their desk.

 ADVERTISEMENT